nestauk/sg_covid_impact/reports/technical_report/0_exec_summary.md

 #### Covid-19 notices

-* Our analysis of Covid-19 notices in business websites reveal a host of quality issues that make them difficult to anayse.
+* Our analysis of Covid-19 notices in business websites reveal a host of quality issues that make them difficult to analyse.
 More specifically, some of the notices are unrelated to Covid-19, their text is ambiguous and their length is variable.
 Notwithstanding this noise, Covid-19 notices might be useful for policymakes interested in tracking firm-level responses to the pandemic if they were collected in real time and distributed through interactive and explorable tools.

 #### Twitter